poponuts/poponuts/README.md

 <h3 align='center'><i>reach out to my :mailbox: poponuts@gmail.com</i></h3>

+- 🔭 I’m currently working on cypress
+- 🌱 I’m currently learning k6
+- 💬 Ask me about NBA

 <!--
 **poponuts/poponuts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning k6
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...